ForceFledgling/swimmy/README.md

 # Features

 Instructor:
-* can work no more and no less than a certain number of hours per week;
+* can work no more and no less than a certain number of hours per week
-* has preferred opening hours;
+* has preferred opening hours

 Administrator:
 * can create groups and assign an instructor there, while choosing